-I truly believe nature is one of the most powerful sources of healing available to us.
+Nature is one of the most powerful sources of healing available to us.
 By separating ourselves from nature (in any way) and turning away from a natural lifestyle, imbalance in our body, mind and spirit can develop.
-From here, illness is only a step away.
 That’s why a natural approach is one of my main forms of medicine.

 Some of the areas that I focus on include: